Wisconsin Assembly considers bail change after parade deaths

-MADISON, Wis. — The Wisconsin Assembly was scheduled to vote Tuesday on a proposal amending the state constitution to make it harder for violent criminal defendants to get out on bail, hoping to capitalize on anger over the killing of six people by a driver who authorities say plowed into a Christmas parade near Milwaukee.
+MADISON, Wis. — The Wisconsin Assembly was scheduled to vote Tuesday on a proposal amending the state constitution to make it harder for violent criminal defendants to get out on bail, hoping to capitalize on anger over the killing of six people by a driver who authorities say plowed into the Waukesha Christmas Parade.

 The man charged in that case, Darrell Brooks Jr., had posted $1,000 bail on an earlier case two days before the Nov.
 21 parade in downtown Waukesha.
 He pleaded not guilty on Friday to 77 charges, including six counts of homicide.
 He remains jailed on a $5 million bail.